joaoasrosa/joaoasrosa.github.io/_posts/2020-10-21-chaos-engineering-as-management-practice.md

 excerpt: Chaos Engineering is perceived as a technical practice.
 However, it can be leveraged as a management practice to create a safe environment for individuals and teams.
 It is one of the practices that an organisation can leverage to be anti-fragile.
 ---

 Chaos Engineering is a practice that has its roots at Netflix.
 It born from the challenges of moving their workloads from the data centre to the cloud; the transient nature of the cloud affected the way that they build and operate a system at scale.
-The initial project was call [Chaos Monkey](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116), and it has almost 10 years.
+The initial project was called [Chaos Monkey](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116), and it has almost 10 years.

 Since then the community grow, fueled by Netflix practitioners.
 Today there are commercial and open-source tools, and we can see more initiatives in different communities.
 The technical practices had matured, and the knowledge started to spread in the IT world.